damir-manapov/hands-on-multitenant-by-kind/README.md

 ## Development Notes

 - The application uses the Kubernetes client library to interact with the cluster
-- Each tenant gets its own namespace: `research-tenant-{tenantId}`
+- Each tenant gets its own namespace: `tenant-{tenantId}`
-- Research instances are deployed as Kubernetes deployments with associated services
+- Instances are deployed as Kubernetes deployments with associated services
-- The default research instance uses `nginx:alpine` as a placeholder image
+- Instances run the tenant application Docker image (`tenant-app:latest`)
 - All code must pass strict TypeScript, ESLint, and Prettier checks
 - Secret scanning is performed on every check to prevent credential leaks